tkottai-hoshin/talent-connector-agent/README.md

 This analysis is focused on key word relevance, direct working experience, skills match, and availability / timeline alignment.

-The Talent & Workforce lead is able to rankings the candidates, view top matches, and build a report.
+The Talent & Workforce lead is able to score_candidates() rank_and_finalize() to build a report.
 The decision analytics engine can be modified to add more filters to qualify candidates further.
 This can be done by embedding new Nodes to analyze Resume, Cover Letter, Workforce System Candidate Bio / Intro Statement + Added Skills + Availability + Leveling + Years of Experience + Rate Card + Internal vs External Candidate + other signals)

 Why This Design?